Greater Manchester Restorative Justice Service

 Restorative justice often involves a structured meeting, where a victim meets their offender face to face in a safe, controlled environment.

-Before any agreements are made, a trained facilitator will visit you and talk through the process, managing your expectations and answering any questions you may have.
+In preparation of any communication or meeting between a victim and offender, a trained facilitator will visit you and talk through the process, managing your expectations and answering any questions you may have.
 It is not uncommon for victims and survivors to have questions, concerns and queries about the restorative justice process.
 That’s why facilitators will only go ahead with the meeting once you are completely happy and comfortable with the arrangements.

 Facilitators will go at your pace and neither you nor the offender will be under any obligation to take part in the process, and either of you can choose to withdraw from it at any time if you want to.